 Hands.
 They are fairly crucial for pianists.
 Many will immediately refer to the fingers as being the most significant ‘tools’ in a pianist’s tool box.
 And there’s no doubt, without fingers, playing is rather tricky.
-But, over the past few months, I’ve been working with a group of students and we have routinely discussed hands; hand positions are always important, but one aspect causing regular issues (and sometimes anxiety too) is the flexibility and ‘softness’ necessary in our hands at the same time as keeping finger strength and independence.
+But, over the past few months, I’ve been working with a group of students and we have routinely discussed hands; hand positions are always important, but one aspect causing regular issues, and sometimes anxiety, too, is the flexibility and ‘softness’ necessary in our hands at the same time as keeping finger strength and independence.

-Once you have assimilated the feeling of freedom in your wrists (the first point of relaxation), arms and upper body, it’s probably time to move onto your hands.
+Once you have assimilated the feeling of freedom in your wrists, the first point of relaxation, arms and upper body, it’s probably time to move onto your hands.
 When muscles in the hand itself are tense, octave stretches feel challenging, as do large chords and double note passages.
 Many complain that they find octave stretches and beyond almost impossible.
-However, I’ve yet to find a student who really can’t play an octave once taught how to relax their hand (small children are an obvious exception, but I don’t teach little ones).
+However, I’ve yet to find a student who really can’t play an octave once taught how to relax their hand; small children are an obvious exception, but I don’t teach little ones.

 If you recognise this scenario, then read on!
 To begin with, you need to know which part of the hand to relax.
 The photos below illustrates the approximate area to which I’m referring:

-Lay your hand flat on a surface (away for the piano), palm facing downwards.
+Lay your hand flat on a surface, away for the piano, palm facing downwards.
 Determine how far your outstretched hand can open without feeling tense or uncomfortable.
 To begin with, it might not be that much.
 However, note the feeling of the hand when it is fairly relaxed and ‘loose’.

 The trick is to learn to relax the hand as you play.
 It’s paramount to know how your arms, wrists and hands feel when engaged.
 These feelings are easy to block out, as we are generally too busy focusing on the music.
 This is why exercises or scales can be of value, as they have generally less musical content, so you can concentrate on how your upper torso feels in action.
 When the feeling of flexibility has been digested thoroughly, you will start to feel comfortable and relaxed whilst playing.